sgost/koinX/src/data/stake/how-to-stake-toncoin.md

 blogBodyArray1:
   - title: ""
-    description: Staking in Toncoin (TON) is unique as compared to other corresponding platforms because of its decentralised staking pool system, which makes it easier to use for traders.
-Additionally, it charges tiny fees, has easy to use apps, and is energy efficient.
+    description: Staking in Toncoin (TON) is unique as compared to other corresponding platforms because of its open network staking pool system, which makes it easier to use for traders.
+Additionally, it charges tiny fees, has easy-to-use apps and is energy efficient.
 In Toncoin, at least 10,001 TON is required to start staking.
 bannerTitle: How to Stake Toncoin (TON)
 blogBodyArray: